4d/docs/docs/API/transporter.md

 #### Description

-The `.logFile` property <!-- REF #transporter.logFile.Summary -->contains the full path of the log file<!-- END REF --> defined (if any) for the mail connection.
+The `.logFile` property contains <!-- REF #transporter.logFile.Summary -->the full path of the log file<!-- END REF --> defined (if any) for the mail connection.

 For more information about extended log files, refer to: